Ride Overview - Amazon River Ride

 This morning you will ride with Sanjo’s gauchos as they herd the grazing water buffalo back through flooded fields to the ranch.
 They will be separating the pregnant cows and those that have just given birth from the rest of the herd.
 After lunch at Sanjo, you will ride across bush areas to the river’s edge where the farm port, Bom Jardim farm is located.
 Along the way, you will stop at the farmhouse for a coffee.
 Return to Sanjo for dinner and overnight.

 After breakfast, your group will ride to the San Sebastian farm for lunch.
-Afterwards, open fields will lead you to the corral where the Cowboys will demonstrate how they work with their horses.
+Afterward, open fields will lead you to the corral where the Cowboys will demonstrate how they work with their horses.
 Your day ends in Sanjo with dinner and overnight.

 After breakfast, your group will departure by boat from Sanjo to the village of Soure where you will visit the Marajoara Ceramics Works of the Artisan Carlos Amaral.
 He reproduces Aruan cultural pieces.
 The Aruan was the last indigenous ethnic group to inhabit Marajó.
 Then you will visit the Artisan’s Works of Ronaldo Guedes, a contemporary artist, who reproduces native Marajó ceramic and wood collected from beaches and mangroves artwork.
 Finally, you will visit the local saddle maker and leather good.
 His craft was handed down through the generations.
 After lunch in the village, you will board a boat to Belem.
 On arrival, you will transfer to your hotel.